 6.3 Results

-${ m NO}2$ measurements from fourteen monitor sites across Glasgow and Edinburgh (seven in each location) were used in the analysis presented here.
+${ m NO}2$ measurements from the same fourteen monitor sites across Glasgow and Edinburgh (seven in each location) used in the analysis for 2021 are assessed here.
 The locations of the monitoring sites are shown in Figure 6.1.